tarwn/lessthandot-hugo/blogs/content/posts/2012-02-16-implementing-wcat-for-load-testing.md

 So I cleared the cache in Chrome and deleted all these entries (select them all, press delete).
 Clean slate.

 My load test is going to be a worst case.
-Every “end user” will visit with a cold cache and buy just a single item.
+Every "end user" will visit with a cold cache and buy just a single item.
 This will give me a good combination of reads, writes, cart processing logic, and authentication.
 Generating the session information is as easy as following the path I want to test with Fiddler capturing the individual GET and POST requests in the background.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/wcat_fiddler_2.png" title="Fiddler Screenshot" /><br /> Fiddler Screenshot
 </div>

 After deleting all the irrelevant traffic, like the Tweetdeck calls to twitter, I have a list of GET/POST requests that ended in 200 and 302 statuses.
-Form the file menu I'll select “Export Sessions”, “All Sessions”.
+Form the file menu I'll select "Export Sessions", "All Sessions".
 The dialog offers several options for export, but the one I want is the WCAT option as the bottom.

 The exported file is a WCAT scenario file I can run locally against my beta server.
 It still has the name of the randomly selected sub-folder I used in Chrome (my smoketest URL), but I'll change that later after I have a chance to set up a new URL on my beta VM.